BrianMerino/BrianMerino/README.md

 Computer Science major

-Junior at the University of Tennessee Knoxville
+Senior at the University of Tennessee Knoxville